GlobalFishingWatch/ssf-tracker-prototype/controller/README.md

 ```console
 mpremote cp app/*.py :
 ```
-Note that this seems to fail intermittently, so here's analternative way
+Note that this seems to fail intermittently, so here's an alternative way

 #### Copy files with mpy-upload